ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 ## Publish

-Create a comprehensive README that clearly explains what your package does, how to install it, how users can start using it.
+Create a comprehensive [README](https://blog.r-hub.io/2019/12/03/readmes/) that clearly explains what your package does, how to install it, how users can start using it.
 Include examples or use cases and any relevant information (or links to) that can help users understand how your package can help them.

-[Create a universe on R-universe](/blog/2021/06/22/setup-runiverse/), which will help users by simplifying the installation of your package and provide with useful stats and information about it.
+[Create a universe on R-universe](/blog/2021/06/22/setup-runiverse/), which will help users by simplifying the installation of your package, and which will provide with useful stats and information about it.
 R-Universe is also a way to showcase your packages collection.
-You can also [publish it on CRAN](https://cran.r-project.org) or submit it to our [peer review process](https://ropensci.org/software-review/).
-All this steps will support you with discoverability and also to comply with quality standards.
+You can also submit it to our [peer review process](https://ropensci.org/software-review/) if in scope.
+You can [publish it on CRAN](https://cran.r-project.org).
+All these steps will support you with discoverability and also to comply with quality standards.

 ## Promote